IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/InfrastructureSupport.md

 You can get help for infrastructure by using the "Ask for Help" or filling out form on the ["help"](https://techzone.ibm.com/help) page.

-Follow steps listed below for Infrastructure support
+Follow steps listed below for Infrastructure support:

 ## From a collection/resource